Dean Guitars: History

-With the advent of the Superstrat and grunge music, Dean Zelinsky sold the business to Oscar Medeiros of Tropical Music, who gained ownership of the brand from 1986, and until 1995 focused on selling to Latin bands overseas.
+With the advent of the Superstrat and grunge music, Dean Zelinsky sold the business to Oscar Medeiros of Tropical Music, who gained ownership of the brand from 1991, and until 1997 focused on selling to Europe and Latin America.
 The company had all but disappeared from the American market at that point.

 Armadillo Enterprises, under the leadership of Elliott Rubinson, then purchased the business in 1997.
 Rubinson, a musician who toured as a bass player for the Michael Schenker Group, Uli Jon Roth and Michael Angelo Batio expanded Dean's products to include acoustic, electric and bass guitars; mandolins, banjos and ukuleles with prices from less than $99 to more than $13,000.
 Rubinson had previously built Thoroughbred Music, a music retail store, music supply, and music clinic.
 Rubinson sold Thoroughbred to Sam Ash Music in 1999 so he could focus on Dean.